 - Fighting insomnia for fibromyalgia patients

-Natural Help for Fibromyalgia Patients
+Natural Help for Chronic Pain Patients

 One drug-free form of therapy that has produced many positive results in case studies is upper cervical chiropractic care.
 Since upper cervical chiropractic deals with the top two bones of the spine that are located at the base of the skull, it can have a profound effect on the function of the brainstem as well as the amount of blood that reaches the brain.